 Opens a window to import in other formats.
 The drop-down list „Save as type“ offers different formats:

 1. TASX Annotation File: Imports a file in TASX- Format.
-After the import, a window to clean the transcription up is displayed. (see „Transcription > Cleanup...“) Under certain circumstances, this window is displayed thereafter:
+After the import, a window to clean the transcription up is displayed (see „Transcription > Cleanup...“).
+Under certain circumstances, this window is displayed thereafter: